terascope/standard-assets/docs/operations/sort.md

 # sort

-This is a helper processor that is used sort the data by a given field that has numbers or strings as values.
+The `sort` processor sorts the data by a given field that has numbers or strings as values.
 This will sort Objects, DataEntities or [DataWindows](../entity/data-window.md).

-For this processor to work, the fields specified should have non-nullable defined values that you are sorting

 ## Usage

 ### Simple number sorting

-This is an example of a simple sort on number values
+Example of a job that uses the `sort` processor sorting on number values

-Example Job
 ```json
 {
     "name" : "testing",